 Unfortunately, internal consumption of Vitamin C doesn’t impact our skin enough because our skin is the last organ to reap the benefits of your supplement.
 So layer a toner, serum or moisturizer into your routine to get maximum results!

 Rekindle with Your Retinol

-Retinol is a powerful ingredient derived from Vitamin A that provides a burst of exfoliation in the skin, causing cells to turn over rapidly and trigger new production.
-Retinol is the perfect ingredient to use when targeting challenging skin concerns like lines, wrinkles, discoloration or acne.
+Retinol is a powerful ingredient derived from Vitamin A that encourages cells to turn over rapidly, triggering the production of healthy skin.
+Retinol is the perfect ingredient to use when addressing challenging skin concerns like the appearance of lines, wrinkles, discoloration or blemishes.
 During the winter months, it provides the benefit of boosting our cell renewal cycle – which can otherwise slow down during drier seasons.

 Proper application of Retinol is very important to receive maximum results.
 Begin by using the product every other evening and increase as you become familiar with how your skin reacts to the ingredient.
 Don’t layer retinols with other intense exfoliating ingredients, like glycolic acid, otherwise excessive exfoliation can cause irritation in the skin.
 Most importantly, only apply retinol products at night and follow with an SPF of 30+ during the day.
+If you happen to experience dryness, simply decrease the frequency of use.
 Retinols are safe, effective and highly recommended by skin care professionals around the globe, but accurate application is the key to seeing maximum results.

 All About Your Eyes

 The drier air of fall can cause concerns around the eyes to be more prominent.
 A decrease in moisture can make the appearance of fine lines more noticeable and dark circles can seem worse.
 Eye care is important all year, but if you’ve neglected your eyes – now is the time to incorporate it into your routine.